ctrlplusb/easy-peasy/website/docs/docs/typescript-tutorial/adding-typed-computed.md

 };
 ```

-Again, as we declared the `Computed` property against our model, Typescript would have been making sure that we implemented our [computed](/docs/api/computere) property per spec.
+Again, as we declared the `Computed` property against our model, TypeScript would have been making sure that we implemented our [computed](/docs/api/computere) property per spec.

 <div class="screenshot">
   <img src="../../assets/typescript-tutorial/typed-computed-imp.png" />